 Eric Becklin, Reinhard Genzel and Andrea Ghez track the stars at the center of the Milky Way.
 In doing so, they determine that there is a black hole at our galaxy's heart.
 There are small stellar black holes and supermassive black holes like the ones at the centers of large galaxies.
 Infrared light is used to study the center of the Milky Way.
 Space falls into a black hole like water going over a waterfall.
 Hey, Becklin!
 Get a haircut!
 This is not 1969!

 The world's biggest musical became a motion picture!
 It features the songs of ABBA.
 The plot is thin yet relevant to the songs.
 Sophie is getting married and wants to know who her father is.
-She gets into her mother's diary and narrows it down to three men.
-She invites the three to the Greek island where the wedding is to take place.
-Meryl Streep is Sophie's mother.
-She carries a torch for Sam, played by Pierce Brosnan.
+She gets into her mother's diary and narrows it down to 3 men.
+She invites the 3 to the Greek island where the wedding is to take place.
+Sophie's mother carries a torch for Sam, played by Pierce Brosnan.
 Michael and I saw Mamma Mia!
 August 24, 2008.
 I had him singing "Mamma Mia!" & "Slipping Through My Fingers" at age 5.

 Cosmic holes are black holes, white holes and wormholes.
 White holes and wormholes are theoretical.
 There is an idea that theories from science fiction eventually prove to be science.
 Maybe this is true in some cases and not true in others.
 It is hard to believe in time travel.
 A hypothetical wormhole in space is compared to a worm eating its way through an apple.
 The hole becomes a shortcut to another place in the universe.
 Scientists at CERN in Switzerland are using the Hadron Collider to try to create mini black holes.
 CERN is the European Organization for Nuclear Research.
 Familiar faces show up, notably Michio Kaku, who seems determined to outdo Einstein the way Einstein outdid Newton.